Extending the Platform

 - Improves the ability to leverage Maven features - such as dependency management and plugins.

 This page explains how the extensions project is set up for binary based development while the child pages dive in to the details of how you can make different kinds of extensions.

 There are multiple extension modules within the extensions project.

 Each module extends a different component of Core Commerce.
 These modules depend on their equivalent out-of-the-box component.
 For example, the ext-core module depends on ep-core, and ext-search depends on ep-search.
-By depending on their equivalent out-of-the-box component, any customizations you put in these modules can import or inherit from that component's out-of-the-box classes, which enables you to change behavior.
+By depending on their equivalent out-of-the-box component, any customizations you put in these modules can import or inherit from that component's out-of-the-box classes, which enables you to add or change behavior.

 Core extensions (core/ext-core)

 The extension ext-core module depends on the out-of-the-box Core Engine library and contains the classes and resources that customize core functionality.